“Miracle” slimming scams weigh down new year’s resolutions.

-The new year can be a difficult and confusing time for consumers whose resolutions involve getting into shape.
-Better Business Bureau is ringing in 2020 with tips to avoid falling prey to overstated weight loss advertisements and scams.
-Every year there’s a new cream, pill, drink or fad diet that promises spectacular weight-loss results.
-Consumers who want to get in shape or lose weight are at risk of being deceived by products that do not work as advertised or come with a host of unwanted side effects.
+Many consumers are looking to lose a few ‘pandemic pounds’ or a little extra holiday weight.
+Better Business Bureau is ringing in 2022 with tips to help people avoid falling prey to overstated weight loss advertisements and scams.
+The desire to get in shape or lose weight fast creates a risk of being deceived by products that do not work as advertised, come with a host of unwanted side effects, or cause weight gain instead.

-Promotions that advertise “miraculous” weight loss products and promise immediate results should be viewed as potential scams.
-These products – if received at all after purchase – are often ineffective in delivering their promised results, or worse, can have potentially dangerous side effects.
+Promotions advertising “miraculous” weight loss products and promising immediate results should be viewed as potential scams.
+These products, if delivered as promised, are often ineffective in delivering their promised results, or worse, can have potentially dangerous side effects.

 Fraudulent weight loss products are often advertised alongside images of celebrities and fake endorsements.
 Additionally, deceptive free trial offers are very common, as investigated in the 2018 BBB study, “Subscription Traps and Deceptive Free Trials Scam Millions with Misleading Ads and Fake Celebrity Endorsements.”
 The study reported that consumers filed nearly 37,000 complaints and BBB ScamTracker reports related to deceptive free trial offers and fake celebrity endorsements since 2015, with an average loss per victim of $186.